lumberjoc/k8s-buildkite/README.md

 Apply the ClusterRoleBinding:
 ```
-kubectl apply -f 1-clusterrolebinding.yaml
+kubectl apply -f 2-clusterrolebinding.yaml
 ```

 ## Step 4: Set up Buildkite Agent

 We'll be using Buildkite's agent to run our pipelines.
-You can sign up for a Buildkite account and follow their instructions to set up the agent.
+You can sign up for a Buildkite account and follow their instructions to set up the agent token.
-Once you have the Buildkite agent configured, you'll need to create a Kubernetes deployment and service for it (don't apply immediately after creation):
+Once you have the Buildkite agent token, you'll need to create a Kubernetes deployment that uses the agent-token and a service (don't apply immediately after creating files):
 ```
 # buildkite-agent-deployment.yaml
 apiVersion: apps/v1